Introduction to Employee motivation in the workplace:

 Increase you connect with Employees

 Look, it’s all about connections this century.
-The internet, social media, cloud computing, heck even our traditional mailbox (along with its modern peers: email and sea-mail) have all dramatically evolved to help us connect more with others.
-So begin your exercise to raise employee motivation in the workplace by connecting with each member on your team.
+The internet, social media, cloud computing, heck, even our traditional mailbox (along with its modern peers: email and sea-mail) have all dramatically evolved to help us connect more with others.
+So begin your exercise to raise employee motivation in the workplace by connecting with each member of your team.

-Then there’s professional connects, that really, we managers tend to take for granted.
+Then there are professional connections that, really, we managers tend to take for granted.
 It’s bound to happen on the job.
 Or does it?

 We assume that a few words of encouragement and the yearly appraisal is enough to keep the (professional) connection alive.
 But this is where disconnects start to creep in.
 For instance, look back at a time when an employee was mighty surprised by his or her low rating/ hike.
 Or that time when someone shocked you with their resignation.
 These situations imply that the employee and his/ her manager have disparate views on their professional reality.
 Yep, professional disconnects.